-The U.S. and U.K. have banned electronics, including cellphones in some cases, from the cabin (for certain airlines and destinations).
-If you frequently travel with a laptop, a camera, a phone and more, you’re probably wondering – “Am I supposed to put all that expensive stuff in my checked baggage?”
+The U.S. has banned electronics larger than cellphones from the cabin for direct flights on nine carriers and from 10 airports in the Middle East.
+And, in May 2017, considered doing the same for flights to Europe (but ultimately decided not to).
+If you frequently travel with a laptop, a camera a tablet and more and are taking a flight with an electronics ban, you’re probably wondering – “Am I supposed to put all that expensive stuff in my checked baggage?”

 Credit card protection for checked baggage